COSC3020/theory-vs-practice-kkrweb/README.md

 A third misleading issue about asymptotic analysis is that one of three scenarios are always considered: worst case, average case, or best case scenario.

-Real world inputs often fall outside these best, middle, and worst case categories.
+Real world inputs often fall outside these sharp definitions of best, middle, and worst case categories. (though still remaining between the best case and worst case)

 This leads to performance that in many cases will not match theoretical calculations seen with asymptotics as closely as it is often made out or assumed to be.